gunjan004/SystemIntegrationMidPro/README.md

 # System Integration Midterm: Backend
 SI Midterm Backend Project documentation

-API can be used to easily authenticate users for web applications.The server is hosted on AWS EC2.
+API can be used to easily authenticate users for Gamezz web application.
+The API is also used to add games to the repository, delete game from repository and also to fetch all games present in the repository.
+The server is hosted on AWS EC2.

 ## Table of content
 * [Get Started](#get-started)